drfuzzi/INF2009_SoundAnalytics/README_V2.md

 ### A. Pre-Processing: The Bandpass Filter

 Before extracting features, we remove unwanted noise.
 A **Bandpass Filter** allows frequencies within a specific range to pass through while blocking others.
 This is essential for isolating a specific sound, like a "tap" or a human voice, from background hum.
-Raw audio is too large for real-time edge analysis.
-We extract mathematical "fingerprints" to understand sound.

 ```python
 import numpy as np